maxkfranz/weaver/README.md

  * `docsmin` : build the documentation template with all resources minified
  * `docspub` : build the documentation for publishing (ZIPs, JS refs, etc.)
  * `docspush` : push the built documentation to production
- * `unstabledocspush` : push the built documentation to unstable